FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 * VideoURLUID: the address of the video stream.
 DJI drones only support RTMP protocol.
 YOu need to have FreeTAHub Video service active to see a stream.
 * longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
 * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
-* SPIName: the name of the target the UAS is currently aiming to
+* SPIName: the name of the Sensor Point of Interest  the UAS is currently aiming to
 * SPILongitude: longitude of target
 * SPILatitude: latitude of target